Additional programs, including International listings, will be added through Spring 2023. Check back often!

 Answer these questions to help figure out which summer music programs will best serve you:

-1. Which of these do you want from a summer music program?
-Check as many as necessary.
+1. What do you want from a summer music program?
+Check as many as appropriate.
+This will help you clarify what to look for to best meet your needs.

 2. What in addition to music would you like to explore or participate in?